singer-io/tap-toggl/README.md

 The streams that are incremental are:

 - workspaces
-- clients
+- workspaces_clients
-- groups
+- workspaces_groups
-- projects
+- workspaces_projects
-- tasks
+- workspaces_tasks
-- users
+- workspaces_users
-- workspace users
+- workspaces_workspace_users
 - time entries*

 Time entries uses a lookback window set by the config's "detailed_report_trailing_days" to pull data, then uses replication key `updated` as the bookmark.

 ### Full Table

-The only stream that is full table is `tags`.
+The only stream that is full table is `workspaces_tags`.

 ## Tests